lmnr-ai/lmnr-python/README.md

 \* If you already have the outputs of executors you want to evaluate, you can specify the executor as an identity function, that takes in `data` and returns only needed value(s) from it.

-[Read docs](https://docs.lmnr.ai/evaluations/introduction) to learn more about evaluations.
+Read the [docs](https://docs.lmnr.ai/evaluations/introduction) to learn more about evaluations.

 ## Laminar pipelines as prompt chain managers